larsson-lab/SEISMIC/README.md

 ## Selection Evidence Inferred from Sample-specific Modelling In Cancer

 SEISMIC identifies genomic regions where mutations are positively selected in cancer genomes, by analysing the distribution of mutations across a tumour cohort.
+In the absence of positive selection, mutations in a given gene will intuitively be found mostly in the tumours with the highest mutation burden overall.
+As positive selection acts on all tumours regardless of their mutation burden, cancer driver genes tend to exhibit a "skew" towards mutations occurring in low burden tumours compared to passenger genes.

+When assessing a gene, SEISMIC uses tumour mutation burden, as well as a trinucleotide-based mutational model, to determine the probability of observing mutations in that gene in each tumour.
+By ignoring the total number of mutations in the gene and evaluating only which tumours contain mutations, SEISMIC evaluates a selection signal that is independent of recurrence.
+This comes with other strengths and weaknesses compared to frequency-based methods, and thus provides a complement to other tools.

 ## System Requirements